EXPLAINER: What's behind Rittenhouse mistrial requests?

 Attorneys for Kyle Rittenhouse have requested a mistrial based on several issues, including claims that prosecutors acted in bad faith and that the state gave them an inferior copy of video that may be a key piece of evidence in the case

-The defense says some of the issues should result in a mistrial with no chance for a retrial, while one could give prosecutors the option to try Rittenhouse again.
+The defense says some of the issues should result in a mistrial with no chance for a retrial, while another point of contention — the quality of that video — could give prosecutors the option to try Rittenhouse again.
+Prosecutors say there is “no factual or legal basis” to declare a mistrial.

 Here’s a look at the mistrial requests and what they mean: